iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

   * Else,
     * Convert the source data to BIS data
     * Insert the new data into the iModel
-    * Add the source data item's ID to the mappings
+    * Add the source data item's Id to the mappings

 Infer deletions:
-* For each source data item ID previously converted
+* For each source data item Id previously converted
-  * if item ID is not in *source_items_seen*
+  * if item Id is not in *source_items_seen*
     * Find the the corresponind data in the iModel
       * Delete the data in the iModel
-      * Remove the the source data item's ID from the mappings
+      * Remove the the source data item's Id from the mappings